TEOTWAWKI has finally arrived: COVID & its Aftermath

 How do we move forward?

-So, TEOTWAWKI didn’t quite happen the way we expected, in a mushroom cloud or the infamous EMP.
+So, TEOTWAWKI didn’t quite happen as we expected, in a mushroom cloud or the infamous EMP.
 Instead, a pandemic changed our societal and cultural landscape permanently, both in subtle and monumental ways.
 The question we face is, what now?

-Prepping is more important than ever but from my vantage point, surviving this newly precarious world includes the ability to quickly accept a rapidly changing reality and adjust accordingly.
+Prepping is more important than ever, but from my vantage point, surviving this newly precarious world includes the ability to quickly accept a rapidly changing reality and adjust accordingly.
 That’s the tricky part.
 Stocking up on food supplies and filling your pockets with Everyday Carry was easy.
-Adjusting your mindset, not so much.
+Adjusting your mindset and adapting to events that are unfolding in an unexpected way, not so much.

 As far as schools go, they still don’t know what they are going to do.
 They change their minds a lot!
 Each area is different.
 Going to be a long year!
 So glad I am not raising kids, but have 3 grands in middle and high school, and one great-grand going to preschool.